Abdallah-SE/raitotectaskabdou/README.md

 Clone the repository:
 Run Migration or go to database folder and import the db

+### Resetting the Database
+- php artisan migrate:fresh

+If you want to seed your database after running the migrations, you can use the --seed option:

+- php artisan migrate:fresh --seed

 #### Seeding Individual Tables

 You can seed individual tables by running the corresponding seeder class.
 Here are the commands to seed the `Languages`, `Users`, and `Items` tables: